Non-Abelian chiral spin liquid on spin-1 kagome lattice: truncation of an exact Hamiltonian and numerical optimization: Results: overlap optimization

-From the first row of Tab.\ \ref{tab:CFTopt} (a), it can be seen that one can get good overlaps ($O>0.8$ for all systems and all three states $\ket{\phi_1}$, $\ket{\phi_2}$, $\ket{\phi_3}$) even when four parameters are neglected.
+From the first row of Table \ref{tab:CFTopt} (a), it can be seen that one can get good squared overlaps ($O>0.8$ for all systems and all three states $\ket{\phi_1}$, $\ket{\phi_2}$, $\ket{\phi_3}$) even when four parameters are neglected.
 However, in such a case, the topological degeneracy is not visible for any of the three considered system sizes, as can be seen in the energy spectra in Fig.\ \ref{fig:optspectra} (a)-(c).
 We do not rule out the possibility that it will appear in larger systems.

-As an aside note, we remark that the case corresponding to first row of Tab.\ \ref{tab:CFTopt} (a) can serve as a justification for why we chose to optimize the maximum overlaps within the 20 lowest-energy states of the $\mathbf{K}=[0,0]$ subspace, instead of just the overlaps of three lowest ones.
+As an aside note, we remark that the case corresponding to the first row of Table \ref{tab:CFTopt} (a) can serve as a justification for why we chose to optimize the maximum squared overlaps within the 20 lowest-energy states of the $\mathbf{K}=[0,0]$ subspace, instead of just the squared overlaps of the three lowest states.
 Using the former procedure, we are able to identify the parameters for which the system seems to be at least in the proximity of a topological phase.
-In contrast, in the latter approach, the optimal overlaps of the three lowest states in the $\mathbf{K}=[0,0]$ subspace for a $2\times 2$ system are 0.477, 0, 0.766 (note that the second state has zero overlap despite the fact that all the model states have $\mathbf{K}=[0,0]$).
-That is, the spectrum still lacks the topological degeneracy, and the overlaps are worse than in the first row of Tab.\ \ref{tab:CFTopt} (a).
+In contrast, in the latter approach, the optimal squared overlaps of the three lowest states in the $\mathbf{K}=[0,0]$ subspace for a $2\times 2$ system are 0.477, 0, 0.766 (note that the second state has zero overlap despite the fact that all the model states have $\mathbf{K}=[0,0]$).
+That is, the spectrum still lacks the topological degeneracy, and the squared overlaps are worse than in the first row of Table \ref{tab:CFTopt} (a).
 A possible reason is that if we look only at the three lowest states, for some of them the overlaps may vanish at the datapoints considered in the optimization procedure.
 In consequence, in such a way we neglect some information that can direct the optimization process towards the topological phase, or at least the proximity of it.